 - I want to gain more hands-on experience to help me understand more about the natural environment and how bee populations in Nebraska are affected by climate change and neonicotinoids.

 I am the Apiary Manager for the UNL Bee Lab.
 In my role as Apiary Manager, I manage the bee hives we have here at UNL for research & extension.
 I order and maintain the beekeeping equipment.
 I help conduct preliminary research studies, coordinate and put on extension events, assist in teaching beekeeping workshops, order lab supplies, perform honey bee health surveys across the state, answer beekeeping questions we get from the public, un-tip porta-potties and ward off sugar syrup hungry raccoons.

 I have been keeping bees with my wife since 2010.
 In 2009 we took a Beginning Beekeeping class at Southeast Community College –Continuing education here in Lincoln.
 I also sit on the board for the Nebraska Beekeepers Association as the Information Director.
 In my spare time I tend to my personal bee hives with my wife, Kat.
 I also enjoy gardening and video games.

 Degree: B.S., 2016, Fisheries and Wildlife, University of Nebraska Lincoln

-- Coordinating with beekeeping associations in NE, KS, IA, and other Great Plains States to standardize educational materials and field training activities, assist with extension programs, and review applications for certificate advancement.
+- Coordinating with beekeeping associations across the Great Plains to standardize educational materials and field training activities, assist with extension programs, and review applications for certificate advancement.